hphelion/documentation/devplatform/preview/windows_overview.md

 ## Software Requirements {#softwarerequirements}

-Windows support in HDP has software requirements including the following:
+Windows support in Helion Development Platform has software requirements including the following:

 * An HP Helion Public Cloud account.
 * Any edition of Visual Studio 2013, including the Community (free) edition.